-- Physical safety assessments showed a need for improved surveillance systems and integrated communications systems (such as a campus address system from any interior phone and better radios). - Traffic patterns around some schools may present a hazard to pedestrians.
+- Increasing levels of graffiti, vandalism and illegal dumping by community - Physical safety assessments showed a need for improved surveillance systems and integrated communications systems (such as a campus address system and better radios).
+Door locking hardware at some sites is also outdated and should be upgraded as funding is available. - Traffic patterns around some schools may present a hazard to pedestrians.
 This could be addressed through planning and training activities and by partnering with local law enforcement and city planners.